Cebe74/amstrad-basic-helper-vscode/README.md

 * Supports all reserved words from the AMSTRAD CPC Locomotive BASIC range,
 * Validates Amstrad Basic documents,
-* Renumbers the currently opened BASIC file in the same fashion that old RENUM statement works.
-Available from the Command Palette.
+* Renumbers the currently opened BASIC file with the RENUM command, available from the Command Palette (Ctrl+Shift+P or F1).

 ![Sample showing colorized code](images/basic.png)